Floorp-Projects/Floorp/testing/marionette/doc/Testing.md

     which means you have the AVD you need.

-When running tests on Fennec, you can have Marionette runner take care of starting Fennec on the emulator, as shown below.
+When running tests on Fennec, you can have Marionette runner take care of starting Fennec and an emulator, as shown below.

 	% ./mach marionette test --emulator --app fennec --avd-home /path/to/.mozbuild/android-device/avd